argentsea/docfx/tutorials/Sharding/shardkey.md

 ***

-This example sets the property to a [ShardKey](/api/ArgentSea.ShardKey-2.html) instance with a *[DataOrigin](/api/ArgentSea.DataOrigin.html)* of “c”, the *ShardId* to the value of the data connection, and the *RecordId* the “CustomerId” column or parameter value.
+This example sets the property to a [ShardKey](/api/ArgentSea.ShardKey-2.html) instance with a *DataOrigin* of “c”, the *ShardId* to the value of the data connection, and the *RecordId* the “CustomerId” column or parameter value.

-The [MapShardKey](/api/ArgentSea.MapShardKeyAttribute.html) attribute’s first argument can be either a [DataOrigin](/api/ArgentSea.DataOrigin.html) instance or a char from which a [DataOrigin](/api/ArgentSea.DataOrigin.html) will be created.
+The [MapShardKey](/api/ArgentSea.MapShardKeyAttribute.html) attribute’s first argument is a *DataOrigin* char value.
 The second argument is the name of the data parameter or column.
 This name must *exactly* match the name in the data *MapTo* attribute.
 The [MapShardChild](/api/ArgentSea.MapShardChildAttribute.html) attribute is nearly identical, except for the additional *ChildId* parameter:

 ## [SQL Server](#tab/tabid-sql)